 - Substantiation of maltreatment of an individual responsible for the management of a program as specified in SOP 2.15 Specialized Investigations;

-- Makes a decision to close or continue using the DCBS foster resource home.
+- Makes a decision to close or continue using the DCBS foster home.

 - Specialized investigation procedures are not be applicable for homes in which the adoption has been finalized and the home is no longer active for additional foster placements.

-- If abuse, neglect, or dependency is substantiated in a DCBS foster/adoptive resource home, a foster resource home review of the home is completed, unless the home is being closed.
+- If abuse, neglect, or dependency is substantiated in a DCBS foster/adoptive home, a foster home review of the home is completed, unless the home is being closed.